 What Is the Function of the Syrinx in Birds?

-According to the Journal of Anatomy, the syrinx is essentially the vocal organ of birds and enables them to produce vocalizations, including songs and calls, and mimic words.
-It has two major functions:
+According to the Journal of Anatomy, the syrinx is the vocal organ (voice box) of birds, enabling them to produce different vocalizations.
+The syrinx has two primary functions:

-- Labial tension
+- Labial tension.

 Do All Birds Have a Syrinx?

 Most birds have a syrinx but not new world vultures or syringes.
 The birds with one have significant differences in syrinx size and structure.

 Songbirds have a syrinx roughly the same size as a raindrop.
 In comparison, the song sparrow has several pairs of muscles that control the organ, giving them a more extensive vocalization range than other birds.
 In sparrows, the syrinx is 8 mm in diameter.

 Field Museum stated that no other animals have a syrinx other than birds.